Skip to main content

 Guidelines and notes:

-• To keep quality high, we go through a rigorous editorial process on all articles; expect to work on several drafts before the piece is ready to be published
+• To maintain content standards, we go through a rigorous editorial process on all articles; expect to work on several drafts before the piece is ready to be published.

-• We’re a tiny team and due to the amount of submissions we get, it’s not always possible to respond to everyone.
-Please don’t let that discourage you from submitting pitches in the future
+• We’re a tiny team and due to the number of submissions we get, it’s not always possible to respond to everyone.
+Please don’t let that discourage you from submitting pitches in the future.

 • Publishing date is decided on by Intermission based on the readiness of the piece and how it fits into our overall publishing schedule.